-- Data analytics tools and dashboards — business users use all kinds of software to analyse and report data.
-Think data visualisation tools, web analytics platforms, and business intelligence tools or product intelligence tools.
+- Data analytics tools and dashboards — business users use all kinds of software to analyze and report data.
+Think data visualization tools, web analytics platforms, and business intelligence tools or product intelligence tools.
 Give users the right tools for their needs and help them learn best practices to get the most out of your software spend.

 - Data integration tools — data comes from all kinds of sources.
 Business users often need data from multiple sources to answer questions and make solid business decisions.

-- Data inventory — a complete, descriptive record of data organisation-wide.
+- Data inventory — a complete, descriptive record of data organization-wide.
 The data inventory gives central IT visibility across the data landscape.
 It also helps data users find and access relevant datasets.